-- There may be instances where BPA needs to perform testing in the production environment of - the systems that manage BPA's ATC calculations.
-In these instances, BPA may adjust its ATC - values across the flow-based ATC Paths to ensure that Hourly requests are not declined due to - lack of ATC across the flow-based paths.
-BPA will issue a notice to customers with the details - 1022 prior to performing this testing.
+- 970 There may be instances where BPA needs to perform testing in the production environment of - 971 the systems that manage BPA's ATC calculations.
+In these instances, BPA may adjust its ATC - values across the flow-based paths to ensure that Hourly requests are not declined due to - 973 lack of ATC across the flow-based paths.
+BPA will issue a notice to customers with the details - 974 prior to performing this testing.